sys-bio/rrplugins/plugins/README.txt

 This directory contains Tellurium plugins.

-List of Plugins expected in a official Tellurium release:
+List of Plugins expected in an official Tellurium release:

 * tel_test_model.dll 1.0.0
 This plugin contain an embedded test model.
 Upon execute(), plugin properties are populated holding test data and test data with noise.